-Unlike many other HTML checkers, CSE HTML Validator features an unusually powerful custom syntax checking engine that is specifically designed to check HTML, XHTML, and CSS.
+Unlike many other HTML checkers, CSS HTML Validator features an unusually powerful custom syntax checking engine that is specifically designed to check HTML, XHTML, and CSS.
 More information...

-CSE HTML Validator Standard offers all the same powerful features (with a few exceptions) of CSE HTML Validator Professional.
+CSS HTML Validator Standard offers all the same powerful features (with a few exceptions) of CSS HTML Validator Professional.
 Both standard and professional editions offer the exact same level of powerful syntax checking, including CSS, accessibility and link checking.
 The differences among the enterprise, professional and standard edition are listed in the following table.

 The table below highlights some of the major differences between editions and provides more details in the footnotes.
 Minor differences are not mentioned.